ddev/ddev/docs/content/users/usage/cli.md

 To import static file assets for a project, such as uploaded images and documents, use the command [`ddev import-files`](../usage/commands.md#import-files).
 This command will prompt you to specify the location of your import asset, then import the assets into the project’s upload directory.
 To define a custom upload directory, set the [`upload_dirs`](../configuration/config.md#upload_dirs) config option.
 If no custom upload directory is defined, the default will be used:

-* For Drupal projects, this is the `sites/default/files` directory.
-* For WordPress projects, this is the `wp-content/uploads` directory.
-* For TYPO3 projects, this is the `fileadmin` directory.
+* For Backdrop projects, this is the `files`.
-* For Backdrop projects, this is the `files` .
+* For Drupal projects, these are the `sites/default/files` and `../private` directories.
 * For Magento 1 projects, this is the `media` directory.
 * For Magento 2 projects, this is the `pub/media` directory.
+* For Shopware projects, this is the `media` directory.
+* For TYPO3 projects, this is the `fileadmin` directory.
+* For WordPress projects, this is the `wp-content/uploads` directory.

+Other project types need a custom configuration to be able to use this command.

 ```bash
 ddev import-files